afzalnabil/maxing-ringer/README.md

 14. You can test this profile, by exiting both apps, and trying to lower the volume (which should now be not possible)
 15. Restart the device and test the profile once again to make sure it's restart-proof
 16. All done

+## Method B (if A fails)
+#### Instructions

+1. Download the files at: https://goo.gl/CQPzE4
+2. Place the files at an appropriate directory on the device
+3. Install **Tasker-5.0b2.apk**
+4. Launch **Tasker**, hit the check mark for the first two agreements/prompts that appear on first launch

 <img src="/images/tasker.png" align=right height="200" width="200">